ubeda/DIRACDocs/source/AdministratorGuide/Systems/RequestManagement/requestManager.rst

 service up and running - prefereably close to the hosts on which request processing agents (DISETForwardingAgent, RequestCleaningAgent from RequestManagement, TransferAgent, RegistrationAgent and RemovalAgent from DataManagement and so on) are running.

 For the RequestProxies situation is quite oposite: they should be installed in the several different places all over the world, preferably close to the biggest CEs or SEs used in the community.
 Take the LHCb VO as an example, where each of Tier1 is running its own RequestProxy.
+Please also notice that you have to have at least one RequesyProxy running somewhere for normal operation, preferably not on the node used by RequestManager service.

 Example configuration::